EU's Vestager says undecided yet on opening ZTE, Vringo probe

-BRIEF-Contango Oil & Gas Production revised 2017 budget to a total of $57.5 mln

-* Production guidance for Q2 of 2017 is expected to be relatively flat with Q1, or 54 - 59 mmcfed

-FLORENCE, Italy, Sept 11 EU regulators have yet to decide whether to wade into a patent dispute between ZTE and New York-based patent licensing firm Vringo , despite a year-old complaint by the Chinese handset maker, the bloc's antitrust chief said.
+FLORENCE, Italy EU regulators have yet to decide whether to wade into a patent dispute between ZTE and New York-based patent licensing firm Vringo, despite a year-old complaint by the Chinese handset maker, the bloc's antitrust chief said.

 ZTE took its grievance to the European Commision in June last year after failing to reach a deal with Vringo on charges for using the U.S. company's patents, which are necessary for its products to work with industry standards.